tkareine/MiniFuture/README.md

 # xcodebuild output...

 ./build/Example
-Excerpt from today's featured article at Wikipedia:
+Excerpt from today's featured article at Wikipedia: Casino Royale (1953) is a James Bond novel, the first of twelve featurin…

-Oliver Bosbyshell (1839–1921) was Superintendent of the United States …
 ```

 ### Reject `PromiseFuture` with `NSError`